Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

     `CollisionLayer`’s created source.
 -   jobIndex – An index for deterministically writing to `EntityCommandBuffer.ParallelWriter` and similar API
+-   pairStreamKey – A special key which can be used for writing to a `PairStream.ParallelWriter`

 #### PhysicsComponentLookup and SafeEntity